-Teams working on an entry can be up to 15 members, but we will only be able to accommodate 6 members per team during the event in June/July.
+Teams working on an entry can be up to 15 members.
+Standard entry fee (see 1.8 Costs & Provided Services) includes 5 team members.
 Team members must be undergraduate or MSc students and have a named academic contact at their university, who is willing to engage in the competition and progression of your entry.
-PhD students are permitted to join a team, as long as the team is majoritively comprised by undergraduate and MSc students.
+PhD students are permitted to join a team, as long as the team is mostly comprised by undergraduate and MSc students.

 We will revisit the number of team members allowed to attend the full event based on capacity when registration has closed.
-All team members will be welcome to attend the launch of their entries to Mach-24, but will need to provide their own travel, accommodation, and catering.
+We will provide you further information during the year on attendance of full team for Space Skills Conference.